Kaltsoon/data-management-and-databases/slidev/06-grouping.md

   GROUP BY deptno
 )

--- main query
+-- which department has the highest number of employees?
 SELECT deptno, employee_count
-FROM DeptInfo -- using the CTE
+-- DeptInfo can be queried just like a regular table FROM DeptInfo
-WHERE employee_count = (SELECT MAX(employee_count ) FROM DeptInfo) -- using the CTE again
+WHERE employee_count = (SELECT MAX(employee_count) FROM DeptInfo) -- using the CTE again
 ```

 ---